fal-works/hlc-compiler/README.md

 #### `(other)`

-You can pass any [gcc option](https://gcc.gnu.org/onlinedocs/gcc/Option-Summary.html).
+If using GCC, you can pass any [gcc option](https://gcc.gnu.org/onlinedocs/gcc/Option-Summary.html).
+(If Clang, most options should be the same but I'm not sure)

 If no `-std` option is provided, `-std=c11` is automatically added.